tomcatling/e-c-notebooks/README.md

 * your environment is consistent
 * CloudFormation allows tight control of your AWS resources

-Some manual work is required to set up this workflow.
-You will need a basic understanding AWS services, terminal usage and git.
-Many things will probably require tweaking to work on a Windows machine.
-If you make any improvements please submit a pull request!

 # Setup

 **You run these templates entirely at your own risk, and must accept responsibility for costs incurred by doing so!**